-I don't know anything more suggestive of this activity for us than the Lord's table.
+I don't know anything more suggestive of this for us than the Lord's table, to which we now come.
 This event tells us of how God, in love, began the process of healing.
 It portrays for us how he began to reach out to us in the cross, in the suffering of Jesus, and how he broke the power of darkness and began to set us free.
-Our Lord Jesus gave us this event to teach us the meaning of these ancient sacrifices: a life poured out for us, a life given up in order that we might have a new basis of living, in order that we may be his.
+So we will observe this event which our Lord Jesus gave us to teach us the meaning of these ancient sacrifices: a life poured out for us, a life given up in order that we might have a new basis of living.
+That is what wholeness is all about.
+It is in order that we may be his.